2002 Atlantic hurricane season: Hurricane Gustav

 An area of unsettled weather developed between the Bahamas and Bermuda on September 6, and over the next few days convection increased in intensity and coverage.
-On September 8, the system gained sufficient organization to be declared a subtropical depression off the Southeast United States coast; later that day, the system was named Subtropical Storm Gustav.
-After attaining tropical characteristics on September 10, Gustav passed slightly to the east of the Outer Banks of North Carolina as a tropical storm before.
-While moving northeastward, Gustav intensified into a hurricane on September 11 and briefly became a Category 2 hurricane, prior to making two landfalls in Atlantic Canada as a Category 1 hurricane on September 12.
-Gustav became extratropical over Newfoundland around 1200 UTC that day, though the remnants meandered over the Labrador Sea before dissipating on September 15.
+On September 8, the system organized sufficiently to be declared a subtropical depression about 425 mi southwest of Bermuda; later that day, the system was named Subtropical Storm Gustav.
+After attaining tropical characteristics on September 10, Gustav passed slightly east of the Outer Banks of North Carolina as a tropical storm before turning northeastward.
+Gustav intensified into a hurricane on September 11 and briefly became a Category 2 hurricane, peaking with winds of 100 mph (155 km/h), before striking Atlantic Canada twice as a Category 1 hurricane on September 12.
+At the first landfall, Gustav's barometric pressure was 960 mbar.
+Gustav became extratropical over Newfoundland around 12:00 UTC that day, though the remnants meandered over the Labrador Sea before dissipating on September 15.

-The storm was responsible for one death and $100,000 (2002 USD) in damage, mostly in North Carolina.
-The interaction between Gustav and a non-tropical system produced strong winds that caused an additional $240,000 (2002 USD) in damage in New England, but this damage was not directly attributed to the hurricane.
+The storm was responsible $100,000 in damage to vehicles and property in North Carolina, where about 40 people had to be rescue from rough seas at Hatteras alone.
+The interaction between Gustav and a non-tropical system produced strong winds that caused an additional $240,000 in damage in New England, but this damage was not directly attributed to the hurricane.
+Gustav drowned one person in South Carolina, while Gustav and the non-tropical system killed three other people, two in New Jersey and one in New York.
 In Atlantic Canada, the hurricane and its remnants brought heavy rain, tropical storm and hurricane-force winds, as well as storm surges for several days.
-Localized flooding was reported in areas of Prince Edward Island, and 4,000 people in Halifax, Nova Scotia and Charlottetown, Prince Edward Island were left without power.
+Localized flooding was reported in areas of Prince Edward Island, and 4,000 people in Halifax, Nova Scotia, and Charlottetown, Prince Edward Island were left without power.